enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/block.md

 <|ploy@trickster:templates|trick-id=trickster:conjure_water,cost=15G|>

-Conjures a small splash of water at the given position.
+Conjures a bucket's worth of water at the given position.

 ;;;;;